paulhalla/github-twitter-elt/README.md

 API limits were perpetually exceeded on a single github token so we tried to "load balance" API calls on 3 separate github tokens, created by each member of the team.
 This streamlined the ingestion process but it was by no means a permanent fix like we thought it would be.
 After a few replications, we noticed that we had exceeded our limits again.

 However, we continued work on the data we had ingested prior.
-Most of the data transformations were performed using DBT by Paul Hallaste.
+Most of the data transformations were performed using dbt by Paul Hallaste.
 We utilised some conventional best practices in the naming of our models and folder structure.
 We found that [this](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview) guide was very helpful.
 We learned how modularise our SQL code in a way that scales, how to test models, and lastly some unique considerations like using a `base` folder to house models that'll be joined in the stage.